vzarubanov/Bolts-Swift/README.md

 - **Pre-built binaries**

  Head on over to the [releases][releases] page, and download the latest build.
  And you're off!
-Take a look at the resut of the documentation on this readme and start building.
+Take a look at the result of the documentation on this readme and start building.

 - **Using Bolts as a sub-project**